-Executing jobs on the cloud can be a little scary if you don't know how much you're spending.
+Executing workflows on the cloud can be a little scary if you don't know how much you're spending.
 For peace of mind that you're not going over a project budget, read on for instructions to set up cost reporting for workflows.

 Overview: Workflow cost reporting

-To help make cloud computing costs more transparent, you can have Terra display the cost for each executed workflow (including failed and aborted workflows) in the Job History page.
-In order to access spend reporting, you'll first need to configure spend reporting for your Terra Billing Project.
+To access spend reporting, you'll need to configure spend reporting for your Terra Billing Project.
 Most users will also need to do a one-time setup on Google Cloud, to allow Terra access to Google's cost reports.
 A few things to keep in mind are below.

 Built-in cost reports take a few hours to show up

 Results from Terra's built-in cost report aren't available until some hours after the workflow has completed (this is a lag in reporting on the Google side).
 It's best to allow a day to pass before checking in on the cost.

 Costs are only reported for completed workflows